Monday, November 24, 2025

 - Les Oeufs Malades (Gerard Bell, Bryony Lavery and Jessica Higgs) performing 'I Was Too Young At The Time To Understand Why My Mother Was Crying' (1976) with music by Jam Sandwich.

-- Dockwalloper Company stage 'Smile Please.
-You're on holiday' (1975), Fine Artistes (1976), Nomads and Fools 'Befooled' (1976) and no doubt many others.
+- Dockwalloper Company staged 'Smile Please.
+You're on holiday' (1975),

 Early Music

-There was a strong musical connection from the start, interestingly including a quite niche link with the overlapping early music revival and emerging 'world music' scenes.
+There was a strong musical connection from the start, interestingly including a quite niche link with the overlapping 'early music' revival and emerging 'world music' scenes.
 At this time both were seen as somewhat counter-cultural movements, exploring alternative sounds and instruments from history and around the world

 Linsey Pollak had a flute and bagpipe making workshop there from 1976-78.
 Originally from Australia, he came to England to study instrument making at the London College of Furniture in Whitechapel.
 Returning to Australia he has continued ever since playing and making woodwind and reed instruments and performing at numerous multi-cultural/'world music' festivals and events.

-| Outside Waterside in 1977 - Linsey Pollak with flute, Mike Canty holding poster. |
+Outside Waterside in 1977 - Linsey Pollak with flute, Mike Canty holding poster.

 Dan Larson, another London College of Furniture student, made early musical instruments including lutes at his Waterside studio and has continued to do this since in the USA.
 Other instrument makers who used the space included Janet Bird (who made reeds and lived on barge with Linsey Pollak), Jeremy Lowe (woodwind repairs, 1970s) and in the 1990s Brian Stapleton (ukelele maker including for the Ukelele Orchestra of Great Britain) and Anna Dolling (lute maker)

-| A list of people based in the workshops c.1977 |
+A list of people based in the workshops c.1977

 The Sex Pistols connection